 • 0.5 point per 30-minute session

 Note: The FSC does not issue CPD points directly but provides the above as a guide to assist where attendees have individual requirements for various membership and professional associations.
-CPD point allocation may vary from the above and is dependent upon the CPD requirements of the individual organisations with individual memberships of which you will need to be aware.
+CPD point allocation may vary from the above and depends upon the CPD requirements of the individual organisations with individual memberships, of which you will need to be aware.
 This is beyond the FSC’s control and is governed by the individual bodies.